 To generate riffs this way, all you have to do is mix and match these chords, in a different order, using different rhythms.

 The next few riffs should give you a clear idea of how many guitar riffs and chord progressions you can generate this way.

 Note that I’ll be using palm muting technique in some of these riffs.
 The reason is that power chord progressions on their own can get pretty boring if you don’t throw in something interesting like palm muting.

 The first riff using this method is quite simple and one that’s also quite common in Punk Rock and Heavy Metal music.

 Due to its simplicity, you can also use it as an exercise to practice your palm muting technique if you haven’t mastered it yet.

 The next riff does away with the palm muting and uses rests to create rhythmic interest to the chord progression.

 In the first two bars, you should only palm mute the chords exactly above the letters P.M.

 Combining both riff generating methods

-If you’re able to generate guitar riffs using both of these methods, how about widening a bit the horizon and use both in the same riff.
+If you’re able to generate guitar riffs using both of these methods, how about widening a bit the horizon and using both in the same riff.

 Conclusion: Consolidating Your Skills